GiorgioZacharo/AccelSeeker/README.md

     ./bootstrap.8.0.sh

-The bootstrap.8.0.sh script downloads and builds LLVM8 needed to compile and load the AccelSeeker passes.
+The bootstrap.8.0.sh script downloads and builds LLVM8, which is needed to compile and load the AccelSeeker passes.

-If, for any reason, you move/rename LLVM8 source tree, then you have to modify the "BIN_DIR_LLVM" and "LIB_DIR_LLVM" Paths in the Makefile "Makefile_ClrFreqCFGPrinter" inside the directory for each benchmark accordingly.
+If, for any reason, you move/rename LLVM8 source tree, then you have to modify the "LLVM_BUILD" Paths in the Makefile and the run_sys_aw.sh script, that invokes the AccelSeeker passes, inside the directory for each benchmark accordingly.